The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: TRGB Measurements

 We now walk through the process of measuring TRGB distances to our three Fornax Cluster galaxies.
 We use two main techniques for measuring the TRGB; the first involves the use of an edge-detection algorithm~\citep{1993ApJ...417..553L, 2019ApJ...885..141B}, while the second method requires fitting a model luminosity function to the observed data~\citep{mendez2002}, and directly takes into account the results of artificial star experiments~\citep{2006AJ....132.2729M}.

 For each target, we perform our measurements on each of the two chips that are furthest from the galaxy's core.
 Due to the observational setup for our program, these are the A1 and A2 chips for all three targets.
 We analyze the data for both chips separately, reducing any concerns regarding the chip-to-chip zeropoint offsets.
 We note that for most standard stars, these offsets are at the level of 0.00--0.03~mag\footnote{See the details provided at \url{https://jwst-docs.stsci.edu/jwst-data-calibration-considerations/jwst-calibration-uncertainties} for more information regarding calibration uncertainties.}.
-For NGC\,1399, we further limit our analysis to the least crowded quarter of each chip in an attempt to mitigate the effects of the (modest) crowding present (which is more of an issue for the edge-detection routine, as it does not employ the use of artificial stars).
+For NGC\,1399, we also limit our analysis to the least crowded quarter of each of the two chips (via a simple spatial cut on the x-axis) in an attempt to mitigate the effects of the (modest) crowding present (which is more of an issue for the edge-detection routine, as it does not employ the use of artificial stars).

 With both of our chosen measurement techniques, we also restrict our analysis to the color range of $0.5 \le F090W-F150W \le 1.75$~mag.
-The red end of the color range is chosen to limit the analysis before the TRGB becomes fainter with metal-rich stars, as recommended by \cite{2024arXiv240104776A}.
+The red end of the color range is chosen to limit the analysis before the TRGB becomes fainter with metal-rich stars, as recommended by \cite{2024ApJ...966...89A}.
 The precise blue color is less important, as this end is typically chosen to eliminate young stars, such as main-sequence stars or yellow supergiants (or very low metallicity red giants, which we do not find in our observations).
 The lack of these stellar populations in our massive, early-type galaxies allows us to choose a relatively broad blue color, allowing for greater sampling of the RGB beneath the tip.